Draft horse: Background and history

-By the 19th century horses weighing more than 1,600 lb that also moved at a quick pace were in demand.
-Tall stature, muscular backs, and powerful hindquarters made the draft horse a source of horsepower for farming, hauling freight and moving passengers.
-The advent of railroads increased demand for working horses, as a growing economy still needed transport over the 'last mile' between the goods yard or station and the final customer.
-Even in the 20th century, until motor vehicles became an affordable and reliable substitute, draft horses were used for practical work.
+By the 19th century, horses weighing more than 1,600 lb that also moved at a quick pace were in demand.
+Tall stature, muscular backs, and powerful hindquarters made the draft horse a source of horsepower for farming, hauling freight, and moving passengers.
+The advent of railroads actually increased demand for working horses, as materials and products of a growing economy still needed to be transported to and from the goods yard or rail stations.

+In the late 19th and early 20th centuries, thousands of draft horses were imported from Western Europe into the United States: Percherons came from France, Brabants from Belgium, Shires from England, and Clydesdales from Scotland, and breed registries were established in the US for the imported breeds.
+The Percheron, with 40,000 broodmares registered as of 1915, was America's most numerous draft breed at the turn of the 20th century.
+One draft breed was developed in the US, the American Cream Draft, with a stud book established in 1944.

-Over half a million draft horses were used during World War I. The British were importing American draft horses to supplement their dwindling stock even before America joined the war, preferring Percheron crosses which they said had "great endurance, fine physique, soundness, activity, willingness to work, and almost unfailing good temper".
+Over half a million draft horses were used during World War I. The British were importing American draft horses to supplement their dwindling stock even before America joined the war, preferring Percheron crosses that they felt had "great endurance, fine physique, soundness, activity, willingness to work, and almost unfailing good temper".
 British buyers were buying 10,000 to 25,000 American horses and mules a month, eventually making up about two-thirds of British Army war horses.

-In the late 19th century and early 20th century, thousands of draft horses were imported from Western Europe into the United States.
-Percherons came from France, Belgians from Brabant, Shires from England, Clydesdales from Scotland.
-Many American draft breed registries were founded in the late 19th century.
-The Percheron, with 40,000 broodmares registered as of 1915, was America's most numerous draft breed at the turn of the 20th century.
-A breed developed exclusively in the U.S. was the American Cream Draft, which had a stud book established by the 1930s.

-Beginning in the late 19th century, and with increasing mechanization in the 20th century, especially following World War I in the US and after World War II in Europe, the popularity of the internal combustion engine, and particularly the tractor, reduced the need for the draft horse.
-Many were sold to slaughter and a number of breeds went into significant decline.
+However, beginning in the late 19th century, and with increasing mechanization of agriculture in the 20th century, especially following World War I in the US and after World War II in Europe, the popularity of the internal combustion engine, and particularly the tractor, reduced the need for the draft horse.
+Many were sold to slaughter, and several breeds went into significant decline.